Shallotte, North Carolina

 Shallotte (/ʃəˈloʊt/ shə-LOHT) is a town in western Brunswick County, North Carolina, United States.
-The population was 3,675 at the 2010 census.
+As of the 2020 census, Shallotte had a population of 4,185.
 The Shallotte River passes through the town.

 History

 Shallotte was incorporated as a town in 1899.

-A former Hardee's restaurant, located on Main Street, was used as a filming location for the robbery scene in the Melissa McCarthy film Tammy (2014).
-It was demolished in 2017.
+The Grille, a restaurant located on Main Street, was used as a filming location for the robbery scene in the Melissa McCarthy film Tammy (2014).
+It closed in 2016.

 Geography

 Shallotte is located in west-central Brunswick County.
 U.S. Route 17 (Ocean Highway) passes through the town, bypassing the town center to the northwest.
 (Main Street is designated US 17 Business.)
 US 17 leads northeast 33 mi to Wilmington and southwest 38 mi to Myrtle Beach, South Carolina.

 According to the United States Census Bureau, the town has a total area of 24.2 km2, of which 24.1 sqkm is land and 0.2 sqkm, or 0.72%, is water.